EastonArcher/JavaScript-Three.js-Website/README.md

 ## Features

-**Immersive 3D Experience:** Utilizes Three.js to craft an immersive and dynamic 3D environment for an engaging user experience.<br>
+**- Immersive 3D Experience:** Utilizes Three.js to craft an immersive and dynamic 3D environment for an engaging user experience.<br>
 **Interactive Elements:** Incorporates interactive elements to make the portfolio stand out and capture the user's attention.<br>
 **Vite for Efficiency:** Takes advantage of Vite's efficiency for quick development and optimal bundling.